 If you are making a smaller blanket and have a large rotary cutter and mat, put it down on a large surface (in my case, my only large surface is my floor – if you have a big cutting table you are soooo lucky!).
 If you are making a larger blanket and/or don’t have a rotary cutter and large mat, skip this step.
 Lay your minkee fabric down first – with the smooth side down and the fuzzy (right) side facing up.

-Lay your cotton fabric on top of the minkee, with its right side down and its wrong side up.
+Next, lay your cotton fabric on top of the minkee, with its right side down and its wrong side up.
 Smooth the cotton over the minkee with your hands to get ride of wrinkles and to line them up at the fabric salvages and cut edges.

-I like to cut both fabrics to size when they are laid out together so no trimming is necessary later to make them match!
+I like to cut both pieces of fabric to size when they are laid out together so no trimming is necessary later to make them match!
 If you are making one of the three smaller sizes of blankets, you will need to measure and trim off one side of your fabrics to produce the correct width.
 Make sure to add 1 INCH to the measurements in the chart above to account for a 1/2″ seam allowance!
 Use either a large ruler and fabric marker and measure evenly from the edge.

 Minkee can be VERY messy when cut.
 Shake your newly cut pieces outside, or have a dust buster on hand!